omariomari2/WVS-1.01/readme.md

 # Website Vulnerability Scanner

 A powerful, asynchronous web security scanner that detects common vulnerabilities in websites.
-Built with Python using `asyncio` and `aiohttp` for efficient concurrent scanning, and enhanced with AI-powered vulnerability analysis.
+Built in Python, this tool leverages `asyncio`, `aiohttp`, and modular configuration for efficient, customizable, and scalable vulnerability scanning.
+Enhanced with AI-powered analysis and a vivid, user-friendly workflow.

 ⚠️ **Important Disclaimer**
 This tool is for **educational and authorized testing purposes only**.
 Using this scanner on websites without explicit permission is unethical and may be illegal.

 ---
-If encountering issues, or for any basic enquiry, please email: `owusuomaribright@gmail.com', or contact through my website at @ [Portfolio](https://omariomari2.github.io/Personal-Website/) Do not disclose security vulnerabilities publicly.
+If encountering issues, or for any basic enquiry, please email: `owusuomaribright@gmail.com`, or contact through my website at [Portfolio](https://omariomari2.github.io/Personal-Website/) Do not disclose security vulnerabilities publicly.
 Responsible disclosure is appreciated.

 ## 🚀 Features